robdevops/finbot/README.md

 ```

 ## Interactive bot
+Currently supporting Slack and Telegram, the interactive bot adds:
+* Stock lookup (financials and company profile)
+* Group configurable watch list
+* Listing portfolios and current holdings
+* Running certain reports which are normally scheduled (see above), on demand.

-Currently supporting Slack and Telegram.
-You need to run `interactive.py` (as an unprivileged user) to start the server, and proxy it behind an https server on a valid domain name with a valid x509 certifcate.
-Example https server config (nginx):
+The bot backend `interactive.py` needs a frontend https server on a valid domain name with a valid x509 certifcate.
+It defaults to listening on http://127.0.0.1:5000/, which can be changed by setting `ip` and `port` in the .env file.

+Example frontend https server config (nginx):
 ```
 server {
 	listen 8443 ssl;